xuanzee/PUI2016_fb55/HW1_fb55/README.md

 	2. your fork of your class mate repo and the changes you made to their file in its history

-On your classmate repo we need to see your merge request.
+-On your classmate repo we need to see your merge request.

 ## Assignment 2: Set up your environment: